 Press Y to activate guillotine (the blade falls, then the thump of a head landing in a pan)

 Press Y to signal firing squad ("Ready, aim, fire!"
 BOOM)

 The Grunt: Low Guards, armed with pistols and are pretty much everywhere.

-The Heavy: Triad Enforcers, armed with M60s and "potato masher" grenades that eat health like candy, and Robot Guards, robots that deal a LOT of damage, and are immune to bullets and the Flamewall.
-The remake adds robots that are invulnerable to everything, and must be snuck past.
+The Heavy: Triad Enforcers, armed with M60s and grenades that eat health like candy, and Robot Guards, robots that deal a LOT of damage, and are immune to bullets and the Flamewall.
+There's another variety of robots that are invulnerable to everything, requiring you to run past them.

 Standard FPS Guns: Played with.
 You've got your pistol and machine gun, both of which have unlimited ammo, but from there the game offers several rocket launchers with different functions, a magical baseball bat, a literal God Mode, and an alternate Dog Mode.

 The Stinger: In the remake, after the credits roll, the HUNT team sees one of El Oscuro's disembodied eyeballs come back to life and escape through the portal.
 Cue Sequel Hook as the heroes follow it into the unknown.

 Suspiciously Specific Denial: In the first level of the remake, behind the player's starting point is a boarded up area labeled "Not a secret".